X

 In addition to carefully weeding out values that are not truly core, leaders should also bear in mind that you want employees to understand, embrace and behave in ways that align with your values.
 And you don't have to be a scholar in adult learning to know that a set of three or four core values is much more memorable than a list of nine or 10.

-While there's no one "right" number of core values (one study found that most companies have between three and seven), we encourage organizations to keep their list as short as possible (Brilliant Ink has three).
+While there's no one "right" number of core values (one study found that most companies have between three and seven), we encourage organizations to keep their list as short as possible (bink has three).

 3. Using generic, hard-to-define terms

-Speaking of making things memorable...what better way to make your core values IMMEDIATELY forgettable than by choosing to use words that every other company on the planet uses?!
+Speaking of making things memorable...what better way to make your core values forgettable than by choosing to use words that most other companies on the planet uses?

-For example, a whopping 65% of companies in the study cited above include "integrity" in their core values, and more than half included "collaboration."
+For example, an alarming 65% of companies in this study include "integrity" in their core values, and more than half included "collaboration."

 Source: MIT Sloan

-If you really want your values to mean something to employees, make sure they express what makes your company unique, and choose words that align with your identity.
+If you actually want your values to mean something to employees, make sure they express what makes your company unique, and choose words that align with your core identity.

 4. Stopping at values and skipping behaviors

-Unfortunately, many companies spend all their energy capturing the perfect core values, and don't take the crucial step of transforming those values into actionable behaviors.
-After all, how else can employees fully connect and understand how to “live the values?”
+All too often, companies spend all their energy capturing the perfect core values, and don't take the crucial step of transforming those values into actionable behaviors.
+After all, how else can employees fully understand how to “live the values?”

 5. Hiring someone to "create" your values